The S-Cross first went on sale in October 2013...

-- ALLGRIP models available with all three engines – showcasing Suzuki’s 4WD technology.
+- ALLGRIP models available with all both engines – showcasing Suzuki’s 4WD technology.

-The S-Cross first went on sale in October 2013 as Suzuki’s first ‘C’ segment crossover model and now, three years later, the major facelifted model is introduced with more distinctive and upright front end styling offering a stronger and bolder road presence.
-Ground clearance is now slightly higher at 180mm versus 165mm and new design headlamps help provide both higher efficiency and a sharper look.
+The S-Cross first went on sale in October 2013 and then three years later, the major facelifted model was introduced with more distinctive and upright front end styling offering a stronger and bolder road presence.
+Ground clearance was made slightly higher at 180mm versus 165mm and new design headlamps help provide both higher efficiency and a sharper look.
 At the rear, newly designed LED rear combination lamps are used to provide a cleaner and more contemporary style.

-The distinctive new interior design utilises an updated soft-touch dashboard pad, framing highlights for the centre panel and newly designed seat fabric for SZ4 and SZ-T models.
+The distinctive interior design utilises an updated soft-touch dashboard pad, framing highlights for the centre panel and upgraded design seat fabric for SZ4 and SZ-T models.
 S-Cross offers ample room for five occupants with their luggage and the double sliding panoramic glass sunroof fitted as standard on the SZ5 model has one of the largest opening areas in its category (560mm).

-The highly acclaimed Boosterjet engines first utilised in the Vitara S and Baleno models are also now available to demonstrate Suzuki once again as a true expert in the field of fun to drive crossover and four wheel drive cars.
+The highly acclaimed Boosterjet engines are also available to demonstrate Suzuki once again as a true expert in the field of fun to drive crossover and four wheel drive cars.

 Equipment specification – Highlights.

-All SZ4 models are equipped as standard with seven airbags, ESP, Bluetooth, DAB digital radio, air conditioning, Daytime Running Lights (DRL), 16-inch alloy wheels, cruise control with speed limiter, air conditioning, heated door mirrors, black protective skid plates and black wheel arch extensions.
+All SZ4 models are equipped as standard with seven airbags, ESP, Bluetooth, air conditioning, Daytime Running Lights (DRL), 16-inch alloy wheels, cruise control with speed limiter, air conditioning, heated door mirrors, black protective skid plates and black wheel arch extensions.

-SZ-T adds LED Projector Headlamps, satellite navigation, polished 17-inch alloy wheels, rear parking camera, front and rear parking proximity sensors, Dual Zone automatic air conditioning, front fog lamps, rear privacy glass, silver roof rails and silver rear skid plates.
+SZ-T adds LED Projector Headlamps, satellite navigation with DAB digital radio, polished 17-inch alloy wheels, rear parking camera, front and rear parking proximity sensors, Dual Zone automatic air conditioning, front fog lamps, rear privacy glass, silver roof rails and silver skid plates.
 Suzuki introduced the SZ-T model specifically with Fleet buyers in mind, although it is available to retail customers as well.

 Equipment for the top of the range SZ5 model includes Radar Brake Support (RBS), leather seat upholstery, heated front seats, double sliding panoramic sunroof and aluminium roof rails.

-Suzuki’s Boosterjet petrol engine technology was first utilised in Vitara as a 1.4-litre unit earlier in 2016 and the 1.0-litre version followed several months later in Baleno.
-After the debut of the three cylinder Boosterjet 1.0-litre unit this engine technology now continues for the Facelift S-Cross.
-Offering the same level of power and torque of a much larger capacity normally aspirated engine (1.8-litre), it delivers an effortless drive and genuine driving pleasure.
+Suzuki’s Boosterjet petrol engine technology was first utilised in Vitara as a 1.4-litre unit in 2016 and the 1.0-litre version followed several months later in Baleno.
+Both engines are available for the S-Cross.
+The three cylinder 1.0-litre unit offers the same level of power and torque of a much larger capacity normally aspirated engine (1.8-litre) and delivers an effortless drive and genuine driving pleasure.